 Absolutely no comments from the following medical professionals regarding the injuries noted by M.E.
 Theodore Brown M.D.
-I strongly assume current and former chief medical examiners should have adequate knowledge in the forensic sciences.
-I do understand that qualifications and responsibilities vary from place to place worldwide.
+I strongly assume current and former chief medical examiners should have adequate knowledge in forensic science.
+Though I do understand that qualifications and responsibilities vary from place to place worldwide.

 *Assistant Medical Examiner Theodore Brown M.D. *Ruled Chris's death a suicide by hanging.

-While breaking down Brown's findings from Chris's post mortem report, it reignited my interest into the forensic sciences and human biology.
-After hours upon hours of research in forensic pathology and criminology, I don't understand Brown's ruling of suicide where within the science alone, indicates the opposite!
-The findings upon the body are not at all consistent with a suicidal hanging.
+While breaking down Brown's findings from Chris's post mortem report, it reignited my interest in forensic science and human biology.
+After multiple areas in forensic pathology and criminology, I don't understand Brown's ruling of suicide where within the empirical evidence alone, indicates a homicide.
+The findings noted by Theodore Brown M.D. are not consistent with a suicidal hanging.